Physician-led, interventional psychiatry experts

 Why would I need to use Spravato?

-Dr. Giles might recommend Spravato if you’ve been receiving treatment for major depressive disorder, but your depression hasn’t improved.
+Dr. Giles may recommend Spravato if you’ve been treated for major depressive disorder but haven’t experienced significant improvement. - Limited response to traditional treatments:

 Spravato treatment is very straightforward.
 You need to visit Breakthru Psychiatric Solutions for each treatment, as you must have it under Dr. Giles’ supervision.
 The treatment itself simply involves administering the spray into your nasal passages.

-The FDA-approved protocol for Spravato treatment is twice weekly treatments for 4 weeks, and then once a week for 4 weeks.
+The FDA-approved protocol for Spravato is twice-weekly treatments for 4 weeks, and then once a week for 4 weeks.
 Breakthru highly recommends a taper protocol following the FDA-approved protocol to support ongoing remission.

 If you’d like to find out more about treating persistent depression with Spravato, call Breakthru Psychiatric Solutions today or book an appointment online.